 My father, Bojan Bujić, who has died aged 86, was a musicologist and academic whose life was shaped by the conflicts of 20th-century Europe.

-Born in Sarajevo (then in Yugoslavia) in 1937, he was the only child of Zorislava (nee Kovačević) and Branko, an economist and journalist.
+Born in Sarajevo (then in Yugoslavia), he was the only child of Zorislava (nee Kovačević) and Branko, an economist and journalist.
 Bojan’s earliest memories were of life under German occupation after the invasion of Yugoslavia in 1941, and most notably of his father’s arrest at the family home.
 As a former member of the Communist party, Branko’s name appeared on lists of prominent anti-fascists, and he was deported to one of the region’s concentration camps, where he was executed.

 As a youth, Bojan went to the Muška Gimnazija school in Sarajevo while also learning the violin at the city’s Srednja Muzička college.
 He first visited the UK in 1959 for an international youth camp in Pembrokeshire.
 There he developed lifelong friendships and a desire to move permanently to Britain, partly fuelled by the vagaries of life in postwar communist Yugoslavia, where he felt his freedom of thought and speech were being curtailed.